-When you’re done reading about perennial fruits, you can also grow these 6 annual fruits from seed for even more fruit production.
+After reading about perennial fruits, you can also grow these 6 annual fruits from seed for even more fruit production.

-Growing hardy fruits aren’t without their challenges.
+Growing hardy fruits doesn’t come without its challenges.
 If you’re serious about starting a hardy fruit orchard on your property, you’ll want to get a copy of Growing Fruit in Northern Gardens.
-I personally own this book and turn to it again and again to make sure I’m setting up my fruit to be as successful as possible.
+I own this book and turn to it again and again to make sure I’m setting up my fruit to be as successful as possible.

 - If the tag says self-pollinating, you can just buy one.

 - Finally, don’t expect to get fruit the first year.
-Depending on the size of tree you bought, you might be waiting 3-6 years for your first harvest.
+Depending on the size of the tree you bought, you might be waiting 3-6 years for your first harvest.

 Yes, you can grow apples the size of the ones in the grocery store on the prairies.
 Honeycrisp is excellent for storage, Norkent and Odessey are good for fresh eating, and Serious is especially good for baking.
 Prairie Magic and Goodland are better varieties for those short on space.

 Sweet Sixteen has the most interesting taste of spice, vanilla, cherry, and apple.
-The Wold River variety was prized for pie making.
+The Wold River variety was prized for pie-making.
 Legend has it you could make one pie with one apple.

 Want to try making apple pies?
-Here’s how to organize an apple pie making day.
+Here’s how to organize an apple pie-making day.

 Manchurian Apricots make for delicious fresh eating, jellies, and jams.
 You’ll love the gorgeous shell pink blooms in the spring.
 Be aware that you’ll get a good crop every second year, not every year.

-The Chester blackberry is a versatile blackberry thats good for freezing, wine, jams and jellies, and fresh eating.
+The Chester blackberry is a versatile blackberry that’s good for freezing, wine, jams and jellies, and fresh eating.
 The vine spreads rapidly, so it’s recommended that you grow it along a fence if you’re in an urban centre.

-Blueberries can be purchased in both low bush and high bush varieties.
-The Northblue and Blue Gold varieties have the longest life-span in the refrigerator, giving you plenty of time to eat them before they go bad.
+Blueberries can be purchased in both low-bush and high-bush varieties.
+The Northblue and Blue Gold varieties have the longest lifespan in the refrigerator, giving you plenty of time to eat them before they go bad.
 Or give you a few extra day days to process them.

 Chokecherry juice is also one of my favourite natural egg dyes.
 It makes a lovely purply-blue.

 P.S.
 You need to try this Maple Spiced Crab Apple Butter.
 It will be your new favourite.

 The Black Velvet Variety is similar to a blueberry and is good for baking, jams, or wine.
-Pixwell is virtually thornless and self-polinating.
+Pixwell is virtually thornless and self-pollinating.
 Jahn’s Prairie tastes similar to an apricot.

 Haskaps are one of the hardiest fruits you can plant.
-The blooms can survive up to -8C!!
+The blooms can survive up to -8C!
 Home gardeners will love the Borealis variety.

 Cooked haskaps make delicious jams and tarts.
 Try my tart recipe here.

 If you’ve ever been to Ikea, you’ll be familiar with the Lingonberry.
-They have a lovely tart taste that is similar to a cranberry.Grow the famous Ikea berry (Lingnon Berry) in your backyard.
-Find out how!Click To Tweet
+They have a lovely tart taste that is similar to a cranberry.

-I like to think of nanking cherries as the original prairie cherry.
+I like to think of Nanking cherries as the original prairie cherry.
 They make excellent pie filling and have beautiful white spring blossoms.
 One of the few fruits that can grow in shade.
 Use them as part of your windbreak if you’re landscaping an acreage.

 Pears require two varieties for pollination.
 You’ll want to order the Beedle Pear (hurray for the long storage life!) and the Early Gold Pear (great for fresh eating).

 The Pembina plum is a hardy freestone plum that bakes well in desserts.
-Keep it away from Nanking cherries, sand cherries, and double flowering plums, as they will cross pollinate and you won’t end up with the fruit you thought you would.
+Keep it away from Nanking cherries, sand cherries, and double flowering plums, as they will cross-pollinate and you won’t end up with the fruit you thought you would.
 La Crescent is a lovely yellow freestone plum that tastes like an apricot.

 The Canada and America varieties are excellent pollinator trees.

-Waneta, Brookgold, and Fofonoff (best name ever!) are also solid and tasty choices hardy to zone 2.
+Waneta, Brookgold, and Fofonoff (best name ever!) are also solid and tasty choices hardy to Zone 2.